 The Philippines is one of the fastest developing nations in Asia.
 For over a decade and in the next years to come, it has been and will be experiencing stellar economic growth.
 Due mostly to the burgeoning service industry, particularly the business process outsourcing (BPO) and information communication technology (ICT) sectors, the economic prosperity of the country has had an immensely positive effect on the real estate market.

 It is not only the office and retail markets that have increased in demand.
 The residential sector has been growing as well.
 As an indirect result of the BPO and ICT industries’ expansion, as well as overseas remittances, the purchasing power of the people has increased.
-Topped off with low inflation, flexible financial options, and more affordable housing projects, Filipinos are now more than ever eager and capable to buy a place they can call home.
+Topped off with low inflation, flexible financial options, and more affordable housing projects, Filipinos are now more than ever eager and capable to buy a house and lot for sale that they can call home.

 Although there is still a backlog in middle-income and low-cost housing amounting to an average of 58,000 units per annum, the residential real estate market remains buoyant.
 Government support on property investments and real estate developers are ensuring that supply keeps coming in.
 The balance between affordability and quality in accommodations will become the priority for the next coming years.